Hokuetsu Corporation

 Dec.
 1920

-Ichikawa Mill is built in Ichikawa City; production of wood-free paper starts
+Ichikawa Mill is built in Ichikawa City and starts production of wood-free paper

 Dec.
 1935